NikolaVk/nva_computers/TESTING.md

     - Conclusion: PASSED

 3. Securely checkout
     - The checkoutis being handled with stripe and a webhook handler which makes sure everything is nicely secure.
-Noone not even the admin can acces any personal card information.
+None not even the admin can access any personal card information.

     - Conclusion: PASSED

-4. Recieve a confirmation mail
+4. Receive a confirmation mail
-    - After every order a confirmation mail is beind sent to the user with all information about the order.
+    - After every order a confirmation mail is being sent to the user with all information about the order.

     - Conclusion: PASSED